 Recovery and compliance solutions must be capable of archiving electronically stored information (ESI) such as text, email, images and telephony [in their native formats].
 All archived information including digital content and image and email archives, must be easily accessible and rapidly retrievable.

-Alliance Storage Technologies, Inc. (ASTI) offers recovery and compliance solutions that are both cost-effective, secure, and support the rigorous requirements associated with legal matters.
+Alliance Storage Technologies, Inc. (Alliance) offers recovery and compliance solutions that are both cost-effective, secure, and support the rigorous requirements associated with legal matters.

-For many years, ASTI has worked with key technology partners to provide complete archiving solutions to the legal industry.
-ASTI archiving solutions and libraries seamlessly integrate with industry leading software applications to provide a complete operating platform supporting records, discovery and case management.
+For many years, Alliance has worked with key technology partners to provide complete archiving solutions to the legal industry.
+Alliance's archiving solutions and libraries seamlessly integrate with industry leading software applications to provide a complete operating platform supporting records, discovery and case management.

 Encryption – With this optional feature, data at-rest is encrypted with unique keys for each object using FIPS 140-2 compliant AES-256 encryption algorithm.
 Encryption adds another layer of security to your data enabling compliance with specific regulations and ensuring that all data remains confidential.